 - Make it zippy.
 Since this layer is probably thicker than a sweater, it helps to have some adjustability.
 I much prefer full-length zips rather than half zips, because they’re far easier to manage.
 I also like when the collar is tall and small, so my neck stays cozy.

 Merino or fleece will both work just fine, though fleece will be cheaper.
 You probably already have something like this that’ll work anyway.
-My obsessively enthusiastic pick is the Ibex Shak Lite.
-Ibex sent me a free sample, but I’ve been using an old version for years.

 4) Bring an ultralight puffy jacket